 Memorable Manitobans: Hazel Maria Kellington (1899-1991)

 Born in the Rural Municipality of Langford on 8 November 1899, daughter of William A. Kellington (1862-1937) and Caroline “Carrie” Bradigan (1879-1958), she taught for two years at Dumfries School then moved to Neepawa where she taught primary grades for 45 years at the Neepawa Central School and West Park School.
 She was elected as Secretary-Treasurer of the Neepawa Teachers’ Federation (1931), Secretary of the Neepawa Business and Women’s Professional Club (1948), and Noble Grand of the Neepawa Rebekah Lodge.
 She was also an accomplished pianist, involving herself with music festivals and school concerts.
-The West Park School was opened in 1951 and she was recorded as being the teacher-in-charge under the supervision of Richard W. McAmmond, Principal of the Central School.
-Upon her retirement in 1965, West Park School was renamed Hazel M. Kellington School.
-She retired to Victoria, British Columbia that summer.
-She died, unmarried, at Victoria, British Columbia on 14 October 1991.
+When the West Park School was opened in 1951, she was its teacher-in-charge.
+Upon her retirement in 1965, the school was renamed in her honour as Hazel M. Kellington School.
+She retired to Victoria, British Columbia that summer and died there on 14 October 1991.

 Birth registration, Manitoba Vital Statistics.